 We have done quite well, but we could have done better.
 We have gone quite far, but we are far from where we want to go.
 And before we can tell a story of success, we will have to go through a story of struggle.
 The weather ahead will be a bit rough before we get to see some real sunshine.

-In the face of the difficulties we face, I call on the whole country–the government, the legislature, even the judiciary, the private sector and civil society–to work together in unison rather than to fall apart in dissension.
+In the face of the difficulties we confront, I call on the whole country to work together in unison rather than to fall apart in dissension.
 We can ride the storm if we unite.
 It will blow us apart if we fight.

-The present uncertainties call for courage, hope and faith in our ability to cope and to prevail.
+The present uncertainties call for courage, and hope, and faith in our ability to cope and prevail.
 If we face these challenges with the proper spirit, we will survive the storm and thrive when the sunshine returns.

-Now that I have brought my presidency through a process of renewal, I ask you once again, as I did at the elections of 1998, to give me your trust and your support.
+Now that I have brought my presidency through a process of renewal, I ask you once again to give me your trust and your support.
 Let us leave the past with all its disappointments behind, and let us shape our future together.
 Let us all embark on a new beginning.